javatlacati/swiplwebtut/webspanish.md

 OpenID
 ~~~~~~

-This section is still to be done.
+Esta sección is still to be done.
 Sorry, I want to get this out, and I don't understand this myself.

 9 Running The Server
 --------------------